10 Simple Steps to Improve Workplace Safety

 10. Have regular meetings on workplace safety.

 It never hurts to be over-prepared.
-Regular meetings to go over safety rules and talk about prevention keep workplace safety top of mind—so that when something does happen, everyone knows what to do right away.
-Review the concerns that have been reported and decide how those concerns will be addressed.
+Regular meetings to review safety rules and discuss prevention keep workplace safety top of mind so that when something does happen, everyone knows what to do right away.